francois-gm/go-kabk-y1a/02 - 20240916 - HTML/README.md

 - Verify that the syntax of HTML/XML is respected:
 - - Tags **opened** and **closed**, `<tag></tag>` is formatted, with closing tag having a `/` (slash).
 - - Formatting of attributes: `attribute="value"` with `="`, `value` and `"`.
-- Make amendments to naming of tags if it can be made in a way that is clearer, *semantically*
+- Make amendments to naming of tags if it can be made in a way that is clearer?
 - Restructure code if it makes sense to you (does the grouping makes sense)?
 - *What piece of information might be relevant but is not present?* **Add 2-3 elements or attributes** based on the pictures you think are worth being present.